|

 departure much easier to occur?

-The answer to these valid questions is that, had God made Israel’s
+The answer to these valid questions is that, had God made Israel’s liberation

-plan would have been left unaccomplished.
+have been left unaccomplished.

 First of all, the great judgment of God would not have befallen a